terafin/mqtt-netatmo-bridge/HomeAssistant.md

 In Home Assistant, each module is represented as a device with multiple sensor entities.
 Here an overview of (Weather Station) modules, the available properties and the 'unit_of_measurement', 'device_class' and/or 'icon' to be used in the HA config.

+_Note: not using the 'timestamp' device_class since it does not work with timestamps in seconds._

 ## Station module

 | property | e.g. value | unit of measurement | device_class | icon |